Push, Nevada: Contest

 Each of the 13 originally planned episodes was to have a clue word or phrase embedded into it.
 This word was repeated and hidden several times throughout the episode.
 For example, the clue for the seventh episode Jim's Domain was "www.toyota18.com", and that web address was seen throughout the episode as the address of the Carson City IRS, spelled out by letters on stacks of books and boxes, and hidden as an acronym of the news headline "Why Would We Drive Or Take Taxis?
 One Young Orphan Takes An 18 Day Outing To Climb Oracle Mountain".

-After the sixth episode aired, the clues for the remaining 6 unaired episodes were shown, and viewers were told that the final clue would be revealed during the October 28, 2002 episode of Monday Night Football.
+After the seventh episode aired, the clues for the remaining 6 unaired episodes were shown, and viewers were told that the final clue would be revealed during the October 28, 2002 episode of Monday Night Football.

 The complete list of episode clues was: